-The idea of growing your very own superfood in your back garden is a pretty cool concept, and although we specialise in selling ready-made turmeric shots for those looking to reap the benefits, we wanted to share our knowledge on how to grow your own private supply of fresh turmeric from the comfort of your own home.
+The idea of growing your very own superfood in your back garden is a pretty cool concept, and although we specialise in selling ready-made turmeric shots for those looking to reap the benefits, we wanted to share our knowledge on how to grow turmeric, fresh, yourself from the comfort of your own home.

 Step 1: Source turmeric rhizomes

 First things first, just like when planting any other species, you need to source some good quality seeds.
-To grow turmeric, you will need to get hold of the turmeric root, which is commonly known as turmeric rhizomes.
+When growing turmeric in the UK, you will need to get hold of the turmeric root, which is commonly known as turmeric rhizomes.

-Check out this link from the Royal Horticultural Society to find out where you can get curcuma longa / turmeric rhizomes delivered.
+Check out this link from the Royal Horticultural Society to find out where you can by turmeric root to grow at home.
 If you’re really into your gardening, then definitely bookmark that link - it’s a brilliant free resource for finding unusual plants, bulbs, herbs and more.

 Turmeric is part of the ginger family.
 To get a bit more technical, it’s the product of curcuma longa - a rhizomatous herbaceous perennial plant belonging to the ginger family Zingiberaceae - which is native to Southeast Asia.